WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/certificates.md

 It must not appear in the trustlist.
 * "CountryA" creates a certificate
 * "CountryB" creates CMS message with certificate
-* "CountryB" uploads CMS certificate
+* "CountryB" uploads CMS with certificate
 * check that the response had an error
 * "CountryA" downloads the certificate trustlist
 * check that the certificate is NOT in the trustlist